OpenMS/pyopenms-docs/docs/source/feature_detection.rst

   fh = FeatureXMLFile()
   fh.store("output.featureXML", features)
   print("Found", features.size(), "features")

-You can get a sample file for analysis directly from `here <https://raw.githubusercontent.com/OpenMS/OpenMS/develop/src/tests/topp/FeatureFinderCentroided_1_input.mzML>`_.

 With a few lines of Python, we are able to run powerful algorithms available in OpenMS.
 The resulting data is held in memory (a ``FeatureMap`` object) and can be